 You must submit a claim and/or encounter for your services, regardless of whether you have collected the copayment, deductible or coinsurance from the member.
 If you have questions about submitting claims to us, please call us at the phone number listed on the member’s health care ID card.

-Pricing and payment calculations for professional commercial claims are available under the Pre-Determination of Benefits option.
-Allow enough time for your claims to process (45 calendar days).
+Pricing and payment calculations for professional commercial claims are available under the Pre- Determination of Benefits option.
+Allow 45 calendar days for us to process your claim, unless your Agreement says otherwise.
 Check the status on claimsLink before sending second submissions or tracers.
 If you do need to submit a second submission or a tracer, please submit it electronically no sooner than 45 days after original submission.

-Complete claims include the information listed under the Requirements for Complete Claims and Encounter Data Submission section.
+Complete claims by including the information listed under the Requirements for Complete Claims and Encounter Data Submission section.
 We prefer to receive claims electronically, but we do accept claims submitted on paper.
-Send the completed and appropriate forms to the claims address listed on the back of the member’s healthcare ID card.
+Send the completed and appropriate forms to the claims address listed on the back of the member’s health care ID card.

-If we receive a claim electronically with missing information or invalid codes, we may reject the claim, not process or submit it to CMS for consideration in the risk adjustment calculation.
+If we receive a claim electronically with missing information or invalid codes, we may reject the claim, not process it or, if applicable, not submit it to CMS for consideration in the risk adjustment calculation.

 If we receive a similar claim using the paper form, we may pend it to get the correct information.
 We may also require additional information for particular types of services, or based on particular circumstances or state requirements.